Latest Mega Sena Results & Prize

 Another thing that differentiates Mega-Sena from the rest of the pack is in how drawings are done.
 The six balls are drawn from two separate drums.
 For each winning number, two balls are picked separately from each drum to form a 2-digit number.
 One number is drawn from a drum that contains the numbers 0 to 5, while the other drum contains the numbers 0 to 9.
 If 00 is drawn, then it’s automatically counted as 60.

 Every year, on New Year’s Eve, Mega-Sena holds a special drawing called the Mega Da Virada.
 This special game is played exactly like the regular Mega-Sena games—where you need to match 6 numbers to win the jackpot—but differs a bit when it comes to the jackpot.
 It’s one of the more popular games among Brazilians because it usually offers large prizes.
 Beyond that, the Mega Da Virada also differs from the regular game in that jackpots don’t rollover when no one matches the 6 winning numbers.
 Instead, it goes to those who match 5 numbers.

 Where should I play Mega Sena online?

 If you have read reviews of Mega Sena or seen the draws on TV, you are well aware of all the lottery winners created.
 The temptation to try your luck in such a game has never been so high!
 But the convenience of players being able to buy the Mega Sena tickets can give you the chance to win the jackpot right from home!
-With your phone or tablet you can add your lines whenever and wherever you want.
+With your phone or table class='payout't you can add your lines whenever and wherever you want.
 You can either choose to buy a ticket with ready numbers, use the speed dial or manually select your numbers.
 Whichever way you choose to do, you must purchase your ticket 3 hours before the draw takes place.